adespoton/utmconfigs/README.md

 OS: - all these currently run in qemu-system-ppc-screamer; I need to convert them to UTM configs
 - Mac OS 9.0.4 - Requires G4 Cube Install CD (Mac OS ROM >= 5.6) and via=cuda in Machine Properties.
 No keyboard support even with -usbdevice keyboard.
 Memory must be greater than 64MB and less than 1024MB.
 Boot is broken in UTM 3.1.
-- Mac OS 9.1 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS 9.1 - booting with network and audio with -usbdevice keyboard
 - Mac OS 9.2.0
-- Mac OS 9.2.1 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS 9.2.1 - booting with network and audio with -usbdevice keyboard
-- Mac OS 9.2.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS 9.2.2 - booting with network and audio with -usbdevice keyboard
 - Mac OS X Server 1.2v3 - has issues with g3Beige emulation.
 Won't boot.
 - Mac OS X Public Beta - Date needs to be set by adding -rtc base="2000-10-01",clock=vm to the QEMU arguments, which doesn't work as of UTM 3.1.
 Requires via=cuda in Machine Properties.
 - Mac OS X 10.0 - Requires via=cuda in Machine Properties.
 Capture and uncapture mouse a few times to get mouse and keyboard input.
 - Mac OS X Server 10.0 - Requires via=cuda in Machine Properties.
 Capture and uncapture mouse a few times to get mouse and keyboard input.
 - Mac OS X 10.1 - Requires via=cuda in Machine Properties.
 Capture and uncapture mouse a few times to get mouse and keyboard input.
 I needed to set my CPU to G3 to boot.
 - Mac OS X Server 10.1 - Requires via=cuda in Machine Properties.
 Capture and uncapture mouse a few times to get mouse and keyboard input.
 I needed to set my CPU to G3 to boot.
-- Mac OS X 10.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X 10.2 - booting with network and audio with -usbdevice keyboard
-- Mac OS X Server 10.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X Server 10.2 - booting with network and audio with -usbdevice keyboard
-- Mac OS X 10.3 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X 10.3 - booting with network and audio with -usbdevice keyboard
-- Mac OS X Server 10.3 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X Server 10.3 - booting with network and audio with -usbdevice keyboard
-- Mac OS X 10.4 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X 10.4 - booting with network and audio with -usbdevice keyboard
-- Mac OS X Server 10.4 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X Server 10.4 - booting with network and audio with -usbdevice keyboard
-- Mac OS X 10.5 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X 10.5 - booting with network and audio with -usbdevice keyboard
-- Mac OS X Server 10.5 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
+- Mac OS X Server 10.5 - booting with network and audio with -usbdevice keyboard

 System Architecture: i386 (x86)